zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-typemetadata.md

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-When performing merge operations, the DataSet library will need to know a little bit about the schema of your model objects.
-For example, in the case of a Website, we want to know the property which defines the primary key of that object.
-This information which describes the object, and all of its properties is referred to in the portal as *type metadata*.
+When performing merge operations, the DataSet library needs to be aware of the data model schema.
+For example, in the Website extension described in [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md), we want to know which property defines the primary key of a Website object.
+The information that describes the object and all of its properties is known as type metadata.

 Type metadata can be manually coded using existing libraries.
-However, for developers using C#, we provide two features that make this easier:
+However, for developers using C#, we provide two features that make this easier.

-- Generation of type metadata from C# to TypeScript at build time
+* Generation of type metadata from C# to TypeScript at build time
-- Generation of TypeScript model interfaces from C# model objects
+* Generation of TypeScript model interfaces from C# model objects

-Both of these features allow you to write your model objects once in C#, and then let the compiler generate interfaces and data for use at runtime.
+These features allow developers to write your model objects only once in C#, and then let the compiler generate interfaces and data for use at runtime.

-To use type metadata generation, you need to keep your model objects (aka Data Transfer Objects / DTOs) in a separate .NET project from your extension.
-For an example, check out the `SamplesExtension.DataModels` project included in the SDK.
-The class library project used to generate models requires the following dependencies:
+The data model objects for type metadata generation are stored in a .NET project that is separate from the extension project.

+The `SamplesExtension.DataModels` project included in the SDK uses `Microsoft.Portal.TypeMetadata` to generate representations of objects that are used by the resource types.
+The class library project used to generate models requires the following dependencies.

-- System.ComponentModel.DataAnnotations
+* System.ComponentModel.DataAnnotations
-- System.ComponentModel.Composition
+* System.ComponentModel.Composition
-- Microsoft.Portal.TypeMetadata
+* Microsoft.Portal.TypeMetadata

-`Microsoft.Portal.TypeMetadata` can be found at the following location:
-`%programfiles(x86)%\Microsoft SDKs\PortalSDK\Libraries\Microsoft.Portal.TypeMetadata.dll`
+The `Microsoft.Portal.TypeMetadata` library is located at `%programfiles(x86)%\Microsoft SDKs\PortalSDK\Libraries\Microsoft.Portal.TypeMetadata.dll`.

-At the top of any C# file using the `TypeMetadataModel` annotation, the following namespaces must be imported:
+1. At the top of any C# file using the `TypeMetadataModel` annotation, the following namespaces must be imported:

-- `System.ComponentModel.DataAnnotations`
+* `System.ComponentModel.DataAnnotations`
-- `Microsoft.Portal.TypeMetadata`
+* `Microsoft.Portal.TypeMetadata`

-For an example of a model class which generates TypeScript, open the following sample:
+1. For an example of a model class which generates TypeScript, open the following sample:

 ```cs
 // \SamplesExtension.DataModels\Robot.cs